khushi0526/Embedded-Systems-Deep-Learning-Journey/01/README.md

-📝 Day 1: LDR-Based Light Control (Basic → Advanced)
+# Day 1 – LDR Based Light Control

-🔹 Project Overview
+## Overview

-This project demonstrates how an LDR (Light Dependent Resistor) can be used to control an LED based on ambient light.
+Today I worked on understanding how an LDR (Light Dependent Resistor) behaves and how it can be used to control an LED based on light intensity.

-Two implementations are explored:
+I implemented two versions:

-Basic Version → LED ON/OFF using threshold
+1. Basic ON/OFF control
-Advanced Version → LED brightness varies smoothly using PWM
+2. LED brightness control using PWM

-Simulation is done using Wokwi, which allows testing embedded systems without physical hardware.
+---

-🔗 Simulation Links
+## Simulation Links

-🔹 Basic ON/OFF System:
+Basic ON/OFF:
 https://wokwi.com/projects/459366528384393217

-🔹 Variable Brightness System:
+Brightness Control:
 https://wokwi.com/projects/459367279875913729
-🔹 Components Used
-LDR (Photoresistor)
-Resistor (220Ω)
-LED
-Arduino Uno
-Breadboard & Jumper Wires
-🔹 Working Principle

-The LDR works based on photoconductivity:

-More light → lower resistance
-Less light → higher resistance

-A voltage divider circuit is used to convert resistance changes into voltage, which is read using an analog pin.
-The output voltage varies with illumination.

-🔹 Version 1: Basic ON/OFF Control
-📌 Logic
-If light is low → LED ON
-If light is high → LED OFF
-🧠 Concept Used
-Analog reading
-Threshold comparison
-⚠️ Limitation
-Sudden switching (not smooth)
-No gradual control
-🔹 Version 2: Variable Brightness Control
-📌 Logic
-LED brightness changes gradually based on light intensity 🧠 Concept Used
-PWM (Pulse Width Modulation)
-Mapping analog values to brightness
-Low light → High brightness
-High light → Low brightness

-This creates a more realistic and efficient control system.

-🔹 Key Learning Difference
-Feature	Basic Version	Advanced Version
-Output	ON/OFF	Smooth brightness
-Logic	Threshold	Continuous control
-Complexity	Low	Medium
-Real-world usage	Limited	Practical
-🔹 Code Insight
-analogRead() → reads light level (0–1023)
-map() → converts sensor value to PWM range (0–255) analogWrite() → controls LED brightness

-PWM allows gradual brightness control instead of binary switching.

-🔹 Challenges Faced
-Fluctuating LDR readings
-Difficulty in selecting threshold
-Understanding PWM mapping
-🔹 Improvements
-Add smoothing (averaging readings)
-Auto-calibration of threshold
-Use filtering techniques to reduce noise
-🔹 What I Learned
-Difference between digital and analog control
-How voltage divider circuits work
-How to convert real-world signals into controllable outputs Importance of gradual control in embedded systems

-🚀 Conclusion
-This project shows the transition from basic logic-based control to real-world analog behavior, which is fundamental in embedded systems design.
+---

+## Components Used

+* LDR
+* 10kΩ Resistor
+* LED
+* Arduino Uno

+---

+## Working Concept

+The LDR changes its resistance based on light:

+* In bright light → resistance decreases
+* In darkness → resistance increases

+Using a voltage divider, this change is converted into a voltage which is read by the Arduino using an analog pin.

+---

+## Implementation

+### 1. Basic ON/OFF

+* If light is low → LED turns ON
+* If light is high → LED turns OFF

+### 2. Brightness Control

+* LED brightness changes based on light intensity
+* Used PWM (`analogWrite`) for smooth variation
+* Dark → brighter LED
+* Bright → dim LED

+---

+## Observations

+* LDR readings are not constant and fluctuate slightly
+* Choosing threshold value is important
+* PWM gives smoother and more practical output compared to ON/OFF

+---

+## What I Learned

+* How to read analog values using Arduino
+* How voltage divider works in real circuits
+* Difference between digital control and analog control
+* How to map sensor values to output

+---

+## Conclusion

+This project helped me understand how a simple sensor can be used to build a practical system and how improving logic (ON/OFF → PWM) makes the system more efficient and realistic.